Can you afford not to do a pre-seed herbicide application?

 Use multiple modes of action for better weed control

-In recent provincial weed management surveys, approximately 50% of cleavers and 30% of narrow-leaved hawk’s beard1 were found to be resistant to Group 2 chemistry.
-We’re also seeing increasing resistance to glyphosate in kochia.
-Because there are limited options in-crop and so much Group 1, Group 2 and glyphosate being used in-crop, a pre-burn provides the ideal opportunity to use many different herbicide groups and can be a cost effective tool against resistance.
-Ultimately, you’ll get better control of big overwintered weeds by hitting them with multiple modes of action before they’re far more difficult or very expensive to control in-crop.
+Canada is third in the world for cases of herbicide resistance.
+Because of this, farmers in Canada should be planning their herbicide application in order to manage resistance.
+Options are more limited in-crop and a pre-burn provides the ideal opportunity to use many different herbicide groups and can be a cost-effective tool against resistance.
+Ultimately, you’ll get better control of big, overwintered weeds by hitting them with multiple modes of action before they’re far more difficult or very expensive to control in-crop.

-For example, you could target wild buckwheat in Roundup Ready® canola by using a pre-seed burn that contains bromoxynil because in-crop glyphosate is not as effective on that weed.
+For example, you could target wild buckwheat in Roundup Ready® canola by using a pre-seed burn that contains bromoxynil, like CONQUER® II, because in-crop glyphosate is not as effective on that weed.
 This will also help control canola volunteers, which are becoming more troublesome as canola rotations tighten.
 Canola volunteers not only compete with the seeded crop, but they also host pests.
 The seed from volunteers may also contaminate specialty canola crops.

 Get the benefits of residual activity

 Many pre-seed products shine based on their residual activity.
-Even if there are very few or no weeds present at the time of application, many have weeks of activity on emerging weeds, controlling or suppressing weeds during crop emergence and during the critical weed-free period where competition can be a big yield robber.
+Even if there are very few or no weeds present at the time of application, many have weeks of activity on emerging, controlling, or suppressing weeds during crop emergence and during the critical weed-free period where competition can be a big yield robber.

 The active ingredient can be applied safely to the soil early on and heat up, making in-crop control so much easier.
 For example, Chickweed is often best controlled through residual products.

 As a bonus, residual products can also give timing flexibility.
-Some pre-seed products, like Command® 360 ME, Focus®, Fierce® and Valtera™ can be applied early when soil is still too cold for seeding activities.
+Some pre-seed products, like Command® 360 ME, Authority® Supreme, Fierce®, and Valtera™, can be applied early when soil is still too cold for seeding activities.
 This will help you get a jump on weed germination/emergence.

-Of all the operations you do on your farm this season, a pre-seed burn incorporating multiple modes of action is one of the best investments you can make.
-Even if you’re pressed for time this spring, achieving superior, cost-effective weed control more than outweighs the sacrifice of delaying seeding by a couple of days.
+Of all the operations you do on your farm this season, a pre-seed burn-off that incorporates multiple modes of action is one of the best investments you can make.
+Spice up your glyphosate and achieve superior, cost-effective weed control that will ensure that your crop gets off to a great start.

 Always read and follow label directions.